 Named as a "New Leader of the Law" by the Connecticut Law Tribune, 2012

-Recipient of the Hartford Business Journal's "40 Under Forty" award
+Recipient of the Hartford Business Journal's "40 Under Forty" award, 2006

 - Represents clients at both the informal and formal levels of the ad valorem assessment and revaluation processes

-- Represents taking authorities in appeals of just compensation awarded to property owners in eminent domain matters
+- Represents property owners and taking authorities in eminent domain matters

-- Experienced in the valuation and assessment of industrial, retail, hotel and resort, office, special use real estate, apartment complexes and business personal property in the United States and abroad
+- Experienced in the valuation and assessment of long-term care, multi-family, industrial, retail, hotel and resort, office and special use properties and business personal property in the United States and abroad

 - Conducted real estate re-use studies, housing market studies and financial evaluations of a supportive housing program